matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 }
 ```

-Change the `WALLET-PRIVATE-KEY` to the private key of your Rinkeby wallet.
-Now we can run the script using the following command:
+After replacing the `WALLET-PRIVATE-KEY` text with the `0x`-prefixed private key of your Ethereum wallet you can run the script using the following command:

 ```
 yarn hardhat deploy-zksync